codeshark304/Intel-AI-Hackathon/README.md

 # Output
 "MemoryMate" an Android Mobile app is designed to analyse and optimize cache performance on a device.
 The app, built with Kotlin, will leverage machine learning to identify usage patterns and suggest cache configuration improvements for a better hit rate.

-The application will offer the following functionalities:
+1)The application will offer the following functionalities:

 •	Cache Performance Monitoring: Display key cache metrics like hit rate, miss rate, and capacity utilization.